FlyingNutcase/another-hello-world/README.md

 # another-hello-world
-A little playground to learn how to use GitHub.
+A little fun playground to learn how to use GitHub properly, for more than just a hello world use.